-Tip: The binary package will use the OS-specific samhainre.os configuration file from the source directory, thus if you customize this, your package will contain your customized version.
+Customization: The binary package will use the OS-specific samhainre.os configuration file from the source directory, thus if you customize this, your package will contain your customized version.

-Tip: Upon installation, the package will not automatically initialize the baseline database, and not start the daemon (though it will install the runlevel script to start upon boot).
+Baseline initialization: Upon installation, the package will not automatically initialize the baseline database, and not start the daemon (though it will install the runlevel script to start upon boot).